How to tell if company clothing is really sustainable

 And where is Schijvens at with these levels?

-But it doesn’t stop there.
-We are always looking to see how we can make clothing even more sustainable.
-For example, we have a workwear line called T’riffic.
-We started with a Fair Wear collection where all the garments are produced under good working conditions.
-We pay attention to matters such as a living wage instead of a minimum wage and minimizing overtime.
+But we don’t stop there.
+We constantly seek ways to make our clothing even more sustainable.
+For instance, we launched a workwear line called T’riffic, beginning with a Fair Wear collection in which every garment is produced under ethical conditions.
+We focus on paying living wages instead of minimum wages and on limiting overtime.

-Two years ago, we started T’riffic Circular, our second clothing line.
-These clothes are not only made under good working conditions, but we also use 100% recycled materials.
-That’s where we ultimately want to go; only clothing made from recycled materials.
-To realize this, we also take all our clothes back.
-From our two T’riffic lines, and the clothes that we custom develop for companies such as Albert Heijn, Intratuin, Kruidvat and CSU.”
+Two years ago, we introduced T’riffic Circular, our second clothing line.
+These garments not only meet high labor standards but also consist of 100% recycled materials.
+That’s our ultimate goal: to produce clothing entirely from recycled textiles.
+To achieve this, we take back all garments—both from our two T’riffic lines and the custom designs we create for companies like Albert Heijn, Intratuin, Kruidvat, and CSU

 – The interview continues below the photos –